adr1enbe4udou1n/blog/content/posts/19-a-beautiful-gitops-day-9/index.md

 ## Telemetry

-The last step but not least missing for a total integration with our monitored Kubernetes cluster is to add some telemetry to our app.
+The last step but not least for a total integration with our monitored Kubernetes cluster is to add some telemetry to our app.
 We'll use `OpenTelemetry` for that, which becomes the standard library for metrics and tracing, by providing good integration to many languages.

 ### Application metrics